-(1) obtain skills in the isolation and purification of cytochrome c oxidase, terminal complex of the respiratory chain in mitochondria, and will investigate the catalytic properties of this enzyme or alternatively
+(1) obtain skills in the isolation and purification of cytochrome c oxidase, terminal complex of the practices are the properties of this engage.

-(2) achieve the ability to study formation and dissipation of mitochondrial membrane potential, as well as production of reactive oxygen species in situ using confocal microscopy techniques.
+- respiratory chain in mitochondria, and will investigate the catalytic properties of this enzyme or alternatively - (2) achieve the ability to study formation and dissipation of mitochondrial membrane potential, as well as production of reactive oxygen species in situ using confocal microscopy techniques.
 Moreover, the student will gain practical experience in measuring mitochondrial respiratory chain activity using high-resolution respirometry.